mandelsoft/spiff/README.md

 string interpolation.
 This keeps developers from having to think about how a value will render in the resulting template.

-A dynaml node appears in the .yml file as an expression surrounded by two parentheses.
+A dynaml node appears in the .yml file as a string denoting an expression surrounded by two parentheses `(( <dynaml> ))`.
 They can be used as the value of a map or an entry in a list.
+The expression might span multiple lines.
+In any case the yaml string value *must not* end with a newline (for example using `|-`)

 The following is a complete list of dynaml expressions: